xm2234/myproject/README.md

 # Squirrel Tracking Application
 This is an app that can start keeping track of all the known squirrels and plans to start with Central Park.
 It uses 2018 Central Park Squirrel Census data and allow users to add, update, and view squirrel data.
+It also provides a map displaying squirrel positions.

 # Main Functions
 ## Management commands